ThomasDCW/contact-form/README.md

 ### 📥 Add a Receiver `EMAIL_TO`

+The receiver is the email address where you want to receive messages.

-- Add the receiver email EMAIL_TO
+- Add the receiver email of your choice in EMAIL_TO